A beautiful fence could transform your garden into a contemporary attraction in the entire neighborhood.

 But overall, there could no better tool for making holes in your rocky yard than a drilling device specially made to make fence post holes in the hardest rocks.

 Below we bring you a couple of brilliant tools for digging in rocky soil.

 Rock drill for fence posts/ Best post hole digger for rocky soil reviews

-The following tools drill through the toughest rocks like butter and could make the best post hole digger for rocky soil.
+The following tools drill through the toughest rocks like butter and could make the best post hole digger.

 1. XtremepowerUS 2-Stroke 63CC Gas Post Hole Digger 2-Man EPA Motor

 The XtremepowerUS is a 63CC, 2-Stroke engine powered unit that puts out enough power to cut through pretty much any rock you throw at it.

 Another awesome thing about this unit is the ergonomic handlebars (with nice fingertip throttle trigger along with switch control).

 Because of this, power and speed control is conveniently at your fingertips.